intoRandom/react-strings/README.md

 - **Persistent User Preferences 🔒**
   Automatically saves and restores the user’s language choice using `localStorage`.
 - **No Extra Server Configuration 🙅🏻**
-  Ideal for apps with zero need for additional server setup or configurations.
+  Ideal for apps with zero need for additional setup or configurations.
 - **Fast & Simple Integration 🚀**
   Install, configure, and start using in just a few minutes.
 - **TypeScript Ready 🧩**